Kōji Yamazaki: Career

 On May 19, 2022, General Yamazaki was the first high ranked JSDF officer to attend a NATO Military Chiefs of Defense meeting in Brussels, Belgium, and expanded mutual cooperation efforts between the JSDF and NATO within the global scene.
 This was also expanded during Yamazaki's meeting with the NATO Chair of the NATO Military Committee Lieutenant Admiral Rob Bauer, where the two leaders collaborated in enhancing Japan's partnership with the NATO alliance.
 Yamazaki was initially set to retire on 16 January 2022, as he reached his mandatory military retirement age as Chief of Staff, Joint Staff, of 62 years old.
 Yamazaki's term as Chief of Staff, Joint Staff was extended for 6 months under an ordinance signed by the Ministry of Defense, and is set to last until 15 July 2023.
+However, his extensions was cut short and he retired from the service on 30 March 2023, where he was replaced by General Yoshihide Yoshida.
+On 12 July 2023, Yamazaki was appointed to serve as an advisor to the Ministry of Defense, where he replaced Kazuhisa Shimada.